MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsCloudCallDataConnectorConfiguration.md

 ```

 Example 2 is a variation of the command shown in Example 1.
-In this case, the EnableCallDataConnector property is modified for each collection of Cloud Call Data Connector Cloud Call Data Connector configuration settings currently in use in the organization.
+In this case, the EnableCallDataConnector property is modified for each collection of Cloud Call Data Connector configuration settings currently in use in the organization.
 To do this, the command first calls the \`Get-CsCloudCallDataConnectorConfiguration\` cmdlet without any parameters in order to return a collection of all the Cloud Call Data Connector settings currently in use.
 This collection is then piped to the \`Set-CsCloudCallDataConnectorConfiguration\` cmdlet, which takes each item in the collection and changes the value of the EnableCallDataConnector property to $True.